-- There is a limit of a single proposal from each submitting organization. - Each proposal must have at least one collaborator from an academic institution or organization in a different RII-eligible EPSCoR jurisdiction as a co-Principal Investigator (co-PI).
-There must be one co-PI listed on the cover page from each participating jurisdiction.
-Proposals that depart from these guidelines will be returned without review. - For FY 2018, RII Track-2 FEC, all proposals must promote collaborations among researchers in EPSCoR jurisdictions and emphasize the recruitment/development of diverse early career faculty and STEM education and workforce development on the single topic: "Understanding the relationship between genome and phenome" revised as in Section II "Program Description". - The extent and quality of the inter-jurisdictional collaborations must be clearly articulated.

-A letter of Intent (LOI) is required for the FY 2018 RII Track-2 FEC competition.
-LOIs must be submitted by the Authorized Organizational Representative of the submitting institution via FastLane on or before the LOI due date.
-Any proposal submitted without a prior Letter of Intent will be returned without review. - An investigator may serve as Principal Investigator (PI) or Co-PI on only one RII Track-2 award at any given time. - Proposal must be submitted as "Submission of a collaborative proposal from one organization" with support for non-lead collaborating institutions requested as subawards (PAPPG Chapter II.D.3.a).
-Proposals that depart from these guidelines will be returned without review. - The project title must begin with "RII Track-2 FEC:" and follow with an informative title in the topic area. - Allowable RII Track-2 FEC award amounts depend on the number of participating EPSCoR jurisdictions.
+- There is a limit of a single proposal from each submitting organization. - Each proposal must have at least one collaborator from an academic institution or organization in a different RII-eligible EPSCoR jurisdiction as a co-Principal Investigator (co-PI). - There must be one co-PI listed on the cover page from each participating jurisdiction.
+If there are more than five jurisdictions involved in the project, then please contact NSF EPSCoR for a waiver to this rule.
+Proposals that depart from these guidelines could be returned without review. - For the FY 2022 RII Track-2 FEC competition, all proposals must promote collaborations among researchers in EPSCoR jurisdictions and emphasize the recruitment/development of early career faculty and STEM education and workforce development on the single topic: "Advancing research towards industries of tomorrow to ensure economic growth for EPSCoR jurisdictions." - Inclusion of Primarily Undergraduate Institutions, community colleges and/or Minority Serving Institutions as partners is strongly encouraged.
+The extent and quality of the inter-jurisdictional collaborations must be clearly articulated with metrics to measure the outcomes from these collaborations - A letter of Intent (LOI) is required for the FY 2022 RII Track-2 FEC competition.
+LOIs must be submitted by the Authorized Organizational Representative of the submitting organization via FastLane on or before the LOI due date.
+Any proposal submitted without a prior Letter of Intent will be - An investigator may serve as Principal Investigator (PI) or Co-PI on only one RII Track-2 award at any given time.
+However, they may serve as Senior Personnel on any number of RII Track-2 proposals or awards. - Proposals must be submitted as "Submission of a collaborative proposal from one organization" with support for non-lead collaborating organizations requested as subawards (PAPPG Chapter II.D.3.a).
+Proposals that depart from these guidelines may be returned without review.
+The project title must begin with "RII Track-2 FEC:" and follow with an informative title in the topic area. - Allowable RII Track-2 FEC award amounts depend on the number of participating EPSCoR jurisdictions.
 If two RII-eligible EPSCoR jurisdictions collaborate on a proposal, the award amount may not exceed \$1 million per year.
-If three or more RIIeligible EPSCoR jurisdictions collaborate on a proposal, the award amount may not exceed \$1.5 million per year.
-In either case, awards are for a maximum of four years. - The project team must cooperate with NŚF EPSCoR's programmatic evaluation and assessment activities.
+If three or more RII- eligible EPSCoR jurisdictions collaborate on a proposal, the award amount may not exceed \$1.5 million per year.
+In either case, awards are for a maximum of four years. - The project team must cooperate with NSF EPSCoR's programmatic evaluation and assessment activities.
 Awardees are expected to work with EPSCoR and/or its designated entity for centralized project data collection and provide all required data in a timely manner.
-See Section V.B for corresponding budget requirements.
-This data collection complements but does not replace individual evaluation and assessment activities.
-Awardees are still required to fulfill NSF Reporting requirements. - Page limits apply.
-See Section V. - No Letter of Collaboration should be included in the Supplementary Documents.
-See Section V.A.10. - A maximum of five letters of support may be included.
-See Section V.A.10. - List of all Institutions and companies involved in the project must include location. - Per the PAPPG Chapter II.C.1.e, Collaborators and Other Affiliations (COA) Information is now required to be submitted with the proposal as a Single Copy Document.
-This replaces the List of Conflicts required as Supplemental Documentation in prior solicitations.
-Proposers using the Collaborators and Other Affiliations template for more than 10 senior project personnel will encounter proposal print preview issues.
-See Section V "Proposal Preparation and Submission Instructions" for additional information.
+This data collection complements but does not replace the required external evaluation and assessment activities. - Awardees are still required to fulfill NSF Reporting requirements as well as engaging with an independent (to the project) project evaluator. - Page limits apply.
+See Section V. - At the bottom of the Project Summary, Pls should indicate the Letter of Intent (LOI) number, and the NSF Directorate(s), Division(s), and Program(s) that most closely aligns with the proposal's research focus - No Letters of Collaboration should be included in the Supplementary Documents.
+See Section V.A.10.
+However, a maximum of five Letters of Support of three pages or less may be included.
+See Section V.A.10.

-Any proposal submitted in response to this solicitation should be submitted in accordance with the revised NSF Proposal & Award
+Any proposal submitted in response to this solicitation should be submitted in accordance with the revised NSF Proposal & Award Policies & Procedures Guide (PÁPPG) (NSF 22-1), which is effective for proposals submitted, or due, on or after October 4, 2021.